j9nos/java-doodle-jump/README.md

-# doodle-jump-in-java
-Created with the intention of exercising OOP
+Created with the intention of exercising OOP.